dbushell/docker-wordpress-scripts/README.md

 npx dws start
 ```

-Start all existing containers for this project.
+Start all existing containers for the project.

 ### url
 ```sh
 npx dws url
 ```

-Output the `*.localhost` URL for this project.
+Output the `*.localhost` URL for the project.

 ### destroy